computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 # Part 1: Hearst Patterns for Hypernym Learning

-Marti Hearst, in her classic [1992 ACL paper](http://www.aclweb.org/anthology/C92-2082) described how lexico-syntactic patterns can be used for hyponym acquisition.
+Marti Hearst, in her classic 1992 COLING paper [Automatic Aquisition of Hyponyms from Large Text Cororpa]](http://www.aclweb.org/anthology/C92-2082), described how lexico-syntactic patterns can be used for hyponym acquisition.

 Consider the sentence,
 ```